Sione Mata'utia

-Sione Mata'utia-Leifi (pronounced ma-ta-oo-tee-a) (born 25 June 1996) is a former professional rugby league footballer who plays as a and forward for Lakes United Seagulls in the Newcastle Rugby League.
+Sione Mata'utia-Leifi (pronounced ma-ta-oo-tee-a) (born 25 June 1996) is a former professional rugby league footballer who plays as a forward and for Lakes United Seagulls in the Newcastle Rugby League.
 He has represented both Australia and Samoa at international level.

 He previously played for the Newcastle Knights in the NRL, as well as the Prime Minister's XIII and World All Stars at representative level.
-Mata'utia played as and on the earlier in his career, before moving into the forwards.
+Mata'utia played as a er and earlier in his career, before moving into the forwards.

 Background

 Mata'utia was born in Liverpool, New South Wales, Australia.
 He is of Samoan descent and moved to Newcastle, New South Wales when he was 5 years old.

 He played his junior football for the Raymond Terrace Magpies and South Newcastle Lions in the Newcastle Rugby League, before being signed by the Newcastle Knights.

 Mata'utia is the younger brother of former Knights players Peter Mata'utia, Chanel Mata'utia and Pat Mata'utia.